bharathssa/Information_Management_Project702/README.md

 ## 👥 Team Contributors
 This project was collaboratively developed by Group 12 as part of our academic coursework.
-Team Members:
+- Team Members:
-Kyle James
+- Bharath Chandran Madhaiyan
-Liru Li
+- Kyle James
-Bharath Chandran Madhaiyan
+- Liru Li
-Mingxi Zhang
+- Mingxi Zhang
 We worked together on data preparation, modeling, visualizations, and insights generation.
 Each member contributed meaningfully across all project phases.